 When might an employer be responsible for a work accident?

 You might now be wondering whether your employer is responsible for your work accident and whether you have grounds to make a claim.
 The easiest way to find out is to contact our personal injury solicitors for a free initial enquiry.
 We can talk to you about your accident, confirming whether or not your employer is at fault.

 By way of example, your employer might be held accountable if you were injured due to:

 - Faulty machinery or equipment

 - A lack of personal protective equipment (PPE)

 - A slip, trip or fall

 - An accident involving a vehicle

 There are many more examples of workplace accidents.
-If you have been injured at work, we recommend that you speak to our personal injury solicitors.
+If you have been injured at work, we recommend that you speak to our solicitors.
 We can confirm who is to blame for your injuries and whether you can claim compensation.
 Of course there is a time limit for accident claims so speak you us as soon as possible.